ppone/docs/accounting/xero.md

 No, tracking categories are not currently supported.

+### How are refunds handled?

+If a synced payment is refunded on Invoiced, the refund amount will be deducted from the original payment on Xero.

 ## Troubleshooting

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.